Awaji Island: Japan’s Hidden Culinary and Cultural Getaway

 From Themed Rooms to Quiet Retreats

 Where you stay on Awaji Island shapes how you experience it.
-Rather than functioning as isolated resorts, the island’s main accommodations are closely tied to their surroundings, using views, food, and design to create a strong sense of place.
-Two of the most distinctive options, Grand Chariot and Senshin Waho, approach hospitality in very different ways, offering contrasting moods that suit different rhythms of travel.
+The island’s main accommodations are closely tied to their surroundings.
+They use views, food and design to create a strong sense of place, rather than functioning as isolated resorts.

 Grand Chariot distinguishes itself by weaving Awaji’s pop-cultural energy into a refined luxury setting.
-Its themed character rooms invite guests to extend their immersion into the worlds encountered at Nijigen no Mori, inspired by Demon Slayer, Godzilla, Crayon Shin-chan, Monster Hunter, Hello Kitty, Naruto and Dragon Quest.
-Far from novelty alone, these rooms carefully balance playful imagination with comfort, appealing to families, enthusiasts, and travelers seeking an experience that feels both distinctive and thoughtfully curated.
+Its themed character rooms invite guests to extend their immersion into the worlds of Nijigen no Mori.

 Culinary excellence forms another cornerstone of the Grand Chariot experience.
 Dining here is overseen by Chef Haruyuki Yamashita, a recipient of the World Gourmet Summit Award, who crafts menus that foreground Awaji Island’s exceptional produce.
 Guests can enjoy a refined course dinner featuring seasonal ingredients, including indulgent hot pot courses centered on prized Awaji beef.
 Mornings begin with a beautifully composed assortment of bite-sized dishes that celebrate seasonality and balance, served in a dining room bathed in natural light and framed by expansive views of the surrounding landscape.